Matthew Brabham: Road to Indy

 For 2012, Brabham joined Cape Motorsports with Wayne Taylor Racing, to compete in the U.S. F2000 National Championship.
 Brabham won the title over his teammate Spencer Pigot by seven points, capturing four wins from eleven podium finishes in the fourteen race season.
 In doing so he won a $350,000 USD scholarship through the Road to Indy to race in the Star Mazda Championship in 2013.

-He signed to drive the No. 27 car for Andretti Autosport for the 2013 Star Mazda Championship.
+Brabham signed to drive the No. 27 car for Andretti Autosport for the 2013 Star Mazda Championship.
 Brabham won the championship with two races remaining, capturing a series-record 11th win in his rookie season.
 Brabham's title secured a scholarship to compete in Indy Lights in 2014.

 Brabham remained with Andretti Autosport to challenge for the Indy Lights title in 2014.
 He won one race and collected four podiums and ten top-fives in fourteen races to finish fourth in the overall standings.
 Brabham attributed his lower points finish than hoped to his lack of experience, having progressed through three levels of the Road to Indy in as many years, and his difficulties in adjusting to the series' use of Cooper Tires after mainly racing with Firestone.
 Financial issues prevented him from completing a second season in 2015.
 He won eighteen of 47 career Road to Indy races (approximately 38.3 percent) from 2012 to 2015, the second highest winning percentage in the ladder's history behind Kyle Kirkwood's 62.5 percent as of 2021.

 In October 2021, Brabham rejoined Andretti's Indy Lights programme for the Chris Griffis Memorial Test at Indianapolis, during which he set the tenth-best time.
 Three months later, he formally committed to the 2022 Indy Lights season with the team; at the age of 28, he was the oldest driver in the field.
 He won the season opener at St. Petersburg after passing teammate Christian Rasmussen, who ran out of fuel, on the penultimate lap.